oVirt/ovirt-site/source/feature/optaplanner.html.md

 *   restart the ovirt-engine and reload the webadmin
 *   log in to webadmin, go to Cluster main tab and select a cluster, you should see oVirt Optimizer subtab in the lower half of the page
 *   when you switch to the subtab, it should load some data (might take couple of secons)

+### Present features

+*   Each cluster got a new subtab - Optimizer results - that shows the proposed optimized solution (both the final state and the steps to get there) and allows starting the migrations by clicking the relevant buttons
+*   Each VM got two new elements to the context menu - Optimize start and Cancel start optimization.
+Those are meant to be used with stopped VMs (status Down) and tell the optimizer to figure out a solution where the selected VMs are started.
+The cancel menu item cancels this request.
+You can select multiple VMs this way.
+Sadly no UI indication of currently optimized VMs is provided.
+However the result subtab will provide a list of VMs that are supposed to be started together with the solution details.

+### Missing features

+*   The solution is not tied to the current scheduling policy in any way (the REST API was fixed too late)
+*   Some hard constraint rules are missing so the solution might not be applicable because of the current scheduling policy
+*   Balancing check is missing so the engine might decide to touch the cluster in the middle of your optimization steps - you can disable automatic balancing in the scheduling policy to prevent this
+*   No CPU load based rules, the optimizer tries to use the hosts' memory in an even way (engine uses CPU load in the balanced rule)

 # Detailed Description - Internals